 - Gain amplifier adjusts the magnitude of the input signal and passed this signal to the digital conversion interface circuit.

-- The digital interface circuit converts the analog input signal into a 26-bit digital signal and sends signals to I2C output pins.
+- The digital interface circuit converts the analog input signal into a 26-bit digital signal and sends signals to DOUT output pin.

 - After that, we can use any microcontroller such as Arduino, PIC16F877A which has GPIO pins to read data from DOUT pin,

 - We can easily read data from the I2C port using any microcontroller.